Welcome to

 • QuadCore insulated roof

-"The sustainable features of the refurbishment were brought to life, raising to meet the aspirations of the building's end use as a sustainable construction training centre.
-We are delighted to see the building meet such a high energy efficiency rating and benefit from air source heat pump technology and solar panels to offset the energy usage."
+"The refurbishment's sustainable features were brought to life, aligning with the building's purpose as a sustainable construction training center.
+We are delighted to see the building achieve a high energy efficiency rating and benefit from air source heat pump technology and solar panels, which help offset its energy usage."

 Neil Hughes, Director of Estates and Facilities